RESEARCH STARTER

 Malic acid is a major ingredient in combination treatments used for fibromyalgia.
 However, there is little meaningful evidence that it works.

 Malic acid has also been suggested as a treatment for dry mouth because it stimulates saliva production.
 Several double-blind, placebo-controlled trials have shown that malic acid is beneficial for dry mouth.
 Other proposed therapeutic uses for malic acid include skin care.
 Malic acid is a skin exfoliant that can help improve acne and fine lines.
 It may also support athletic performance recovery and fight fatigue.
-Finally, malic acid may help to prevent kidney stones.
+Potassium malate, a salt of malic acid, has been studied for reducing the risk of certain types of kidney stones.

 Scientific Evidence